 HIIT stands for High Intensity Interval Training.
 It generally consists of a warmup period followed by repeated periods of high-intensity exercises separated by medium-intensity exercises ending with a cool-down period.
 The high-intensity portion should be performed at near maximum intensity.
 The medium-intensity exercises allow for active recovery and should be performed at roughly 50% intensity.
 Exercise intensity is based on how hard you feel your body is working.

-The concept of interval training has been around for a very long time, but recently came into popular consciousness thanks in part to Dr. Izumi Tabata, who developed Tabata training in the late 1990s.
-The Tabata workout consists of 20 seconds of the fastest pace possible followed by ten seconds of rest, repeated eight times over a four-minute training session.
+The concept of interval training has been around for a very long time.
+However, it recently came into popular consciousness thanks in part to Dr. Izumi Tabata, who developed Tabata training in the late 1990s.
+The Tabata workout consists of 20 seconds of the fastest pace possible followed by ten seconds of rest.
+This is repeated eight times over a four-minute training session.

 Recumbent Cross Trainers: Benefits of Interval Training with Less Impact